JimDesu/basis-lang/README.md

 # The Basis Programming Language.

 #### Nota Bene
 This is the programming language that I want to write code in, which doesn't actually exist yet.
+It's inspired by aspects of Zig, Julia, Scala, Icon, and Kernel.
+I was originally looking at a functional programming language with lower level primitives, but my brief experiences with functional languages has convinced me that they're great for hard-core computing, but lousy for real world software (I might lose friends over this).
+The $64K question is: how do we get the benefits that come from a functionally pure language, without immolating ourselves with category-theoretic ways of declaring imperatives and reacting to computational statuses that have nothing to do with pure functions?
+The fundamental problem here is that the basis of getting things done is mutation, and that's the realm of the procedural (with or without object-orientation or other abstractons).
+So, in this spirit I've torn up my prior designs and have embarked on a pure procedural programming language.

 This's a part-time side project done at the pace of a parent's spare time, so it will be a while before the code here matches the intent.
-Given that I can only work on this in little bursts, I'm following a doc-first strategy to use the doc as my spec so that I stay consistent.
-I've percolated on this thing for years -- originally this was a purely functional language, but as I thought through details I realized that was the opposite of what's needed -- so I have a pretty solid understanding of what I want to achieve here, already.
-But as Leslie Lamport pointed out, "writing is nature's way of telling you how lousy your thinking is".
+I have a pretty solid understanding of what I want to achieve here, but I'm writing the "doc" first to ensure I don't leave a gap I'll have to code my way out of later.
+As Leslie Lamport pointed out, "writing is nature's way of telling you how lousy your thinking is".

 By the time I'm done this intro, anyone interested will be able to ask pointed questions and will know if awaiting the implementation's worthwhile.  &#9786;